-The following essay topic analysis examines the Indiana University’s Kelley School of Business (Kelley) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the Indiana University’s Kelley School of Business (Kelley) MBA admissions essays for the 2019-2020 admissions season.
+You can also review essay topic analysis for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each essay:

 Discuss your immediate post-MBA professional goals.
 How will your professional experience, when combined with a Kelley MBA degree, allow you to achieve these goals?
 Should the short-term goals you have identified not materialize, what alternate career paths might you consider?
 (500 words)